 Impacted & Wisdom Tooth Removal

 Removing impacted teeth may become necessary to prevent infection or overcrowding.
-When a developing adult tooth is overcrowded in the jaw it can fail to properly emerge from the gum line.
+When a developing adult tooth is overcrowded in the jaw, it can fail to emerge from the gum line properly.
 The tooth can become “stuck” partially or completely within the gum line and is susceptible to bacteria growth.
 Impacted teeth are commonly removed to prevent secondary dental concerns from developing.

 I had my wisdom teeth removed yesterday and the whole staff, from the front desk to the nurses, to the surgeon were amazing.
 Everyone was so friendly and everyone worked hard to put my nerves at ease.
 I even got a call from the surgeon later in the day to check in on me!
 I’ve never had a surgeon do that before.
 You can tell this organization truly cares about their patients. — Erika G.

 For children with an underdeveloped jaw, jaw surgery may be necessary to allow for normal tooth development.
 For adults, jaw surgery can repair and restore the bite and smile.
-Patients who have difficulty eating, swallowing or breathing should talk to their dentist about jaw development and surgical options to repair the function to their jaw.
+Patients who have difficulty eating, swallowing, or breathing should talk to their dentist about jaw development and surgical options to repair the function of their jaw.
 Our

 Endodontic therapy is better known as a root canal procedure.
-When an infection spreads to the pulp of the tooth, the pulp becomes painful, swollen, and can result in tooth loss if not treated early enough.
-Claremont Dental Institute offers root canal surgery to remove the diseased pulp and to restore the structure of the tooth.
+When an infection spreads to the pulp of the tooth, the pulp becomes painful and swollen, resulting in tooth loss if not treated early enough.
+Claremont Dental Institute offers root canal surgery to remove the diseased pulp and restore the tooth’s structure.

 Sedation Dentistry for Oral Surgery

 Your dentist and our dental care team will outline all phases of your oral surgery and treatment plan.
-We ensure that patients are given ample time to ask questions prior to their surgery.
+We ensure that patients are given ample time to ask questions before surgery.
 To discuss your surgical options, call us at (909) 277-6919 to request a personalized consultation with one of our highly trained oral surgeons.